saimonetii/holbertonschool-shell/permissions/README.md

-Script that switches the current user to the user betty
+Script that switches the current user to the user betty.